Wing

-A wing is a type of fin that produces both lift and drag while moving through air.
+A wing is a structure which produces both lift and drag while moving through air.
 Wings are defined by two shape characteristics, an airfoil section and a planform.
 Wing efficiency is expressed as lift-to-drag ratio, which compares the benefit of lift with the air resistance of a given wing shape, as it flies.
 Aerodynamics includes the study of wing performance in air.

 Equivalent foils that move through water are found on hydrofoil power vessels and foiling sailboats that lift out of the water at speed and on submarines that use diving planes to point the boat upwards or downwards, while running submerged.
 The study of foil performance in water is a subfield of Hydrodynamics.

 Etymology and usage

-The word "wing" from the Old Norse vængr for many centuries referred mainly to the foremost limbs of birds (in addition to the architectural aisle).
+The word wing is a borrowing from Old Norse vængr.
+For many centuries, it referred mainly to the foremost limbs of birds (in addition to the architectural aisle).
 But in recent centuries the word's meaning has extended to include lift producing appendages of insects, bats, pterosaurs, boomerangs, some sail boats and aircraft, or the airfoil on a race car.